facebook The Rise of the Double Barrel Surname : Is the Double-Barrelled Surname Right for You?

 Val’s Story

-Val Stewart Howard chose to keep her name along with her new husband’s name, although her new surname is not joined with a hyphen.
+Val Stewart Howard chose to keep her name along with her new husband’s surname, although her new surname is not joined with a hyphen.

-Her main reason for going with both names is to “unite two warring families from legions ago”.
-It also allows her to keep her father’s name in her married name.
+Her main reason for going with both names was to “unite two warring families from legions ago.”
+It also allowed her to keep her father’s name in her married name.

 Penny Browning Perry Bride Photo close up